Grossglockner Trophy 2004 Memorial "Mister Rudge", Helmut Krackowizer

 awards ceremony

-Harry Long, a diminutive Englishman on Rudge Rapid (1938, 250 cc) had achieved the impossible aggregate for his two runs of only 3 seconds and won the premier award.
-Arndt Schoppmeyer (FRG) on NSU dohc (1938, 250 cm³ whose motorcycle was originally found cemented into a house wall, and Hugo Ryf (Zehnder 1928, 250 cc,) were second and third best.
+Harry Long, a diminutive Englishman on a 1938 Rudge Rapid (250 cc), achieved the almost impossible: an aggregate difference of only three seconds over his two runs, winning the premier award.
+Arndt Schoppmeyer (FRG) on an NSU DOHC (1938, 250 cm³), whose motorcycle had originally been found cemented into a house wall, and Hugo Ryf (Zehnder 1928, 250 cc) placed second and third.

-Harry Manzel of the ORF (Austrian Television) regional studio Salzburg rode only the first heat, just like the former ice speedway racer Walter Wartbichler and the Moto Morini Settebello once raced by Giacomo Agostini now piloted by Leopold Seebacher went only once up the mountain.
+Harry Manzel of ORF (Austrian Television) Salzburg rode only the first heat, as did former ice‑speedway racer Walter Wartbichler.
+The Moto Morini Settebello once raced by Giacomo Agostini, now piloted by Leopold Seebacher, also made only a single ascent.

-The sidecars and tricycles had Winners Siegfried Judge and Fritz Wittmann on BMW R50/16, outfit had only a time difference of 0:03,05 sec. and attained average speed of 64,51 km/h (40 mph).
-Still faster were the secondary placed Gary and Barbara Caroline from England with their 1929 Morgan super aero tricar.
+Among the sidecars and tricycles, the winners were Siegfried Judge and Fritz Wittmann on a BMW R50/16.
+Their outfit had a time difference of only 0.03 seconds and reached an average speed of 64.51 km/h (40 mph).
+Even faster were the runners‑up, Gary and Barbara Caroline from England, with their 1929 Morgan Super Aero tricar.

 Translated by Allan Robinson (thanks!)